-Many typical medicine cabinets contain the well-known Neosporin ointment or cream as the “go-to” first-aid remedy used for common scrapes and cuts from falls or other minor skin traumas.
+Many typical medicine cabinets contain the well-known Neosporin ointment or cream as the “go-to” first-aid remedy.
+It is used for common cuts and scrapes resulting from falls or other minor skin traumas.
 This antibiotic ointment contains bacitracin zinc, neomycin sulfate, and polymyxin B sulfate.
 As the most popular over-the-counter skin drug, Neosporin is effectively marketed as the best first line of defense against minor wound infection and for speedy wound healing.
 Yet, many who trust and rely on this product do not consider the problems with Neosporin.

 Besides a lack of evidence that it heals wounds any faster than the body’s natural mechanisms, the main concern regarding widespread use of Neosporin is its three main antibiotic ingredients.
 People are becoming increasingly aware of the concept of bacterial resistance.
 Improper and unnecessary use of antibiotics run the risk of overgrowth of antibiotic-resistant bacteria.
 This phenomenon is a public health problem that leaves many people with infections and side effects from Neosporin that are hard to treat.

 Our skin and other areas of the body contain bacteria, fungi and other microorganisms that are actually good guys.
 This collection of microorganisms on our skin is called our skin microbiome or flora (1).
 Instead of hurting us, they actually help protect us from being overcome by disease-causing microorganisms.
 Unfortunately, these good organisms can be killed by antibiotics such as those in Neosporin.
 This risk is higher when the triple antibiotic is used when there is not even an infection.
 What can result are skin problems (side effects) much worse than the minor cut that was treated in the first place.
 Due to the loss of the good microorganism defenses, fungal and other microorganisms take advantage and cause infection.